syntaxsurge/VeriTalentAI/README.md

 - **Stripe Billing** — subscription & metered verification charges are handled through Stripe Checkout and Billing.
 - **Freemium Pricing** — unlimited personal usage — pay only for advanced team features.

+## 🔒 Verida Private Data Agent

+Viskify now super-charges talent verification with **Verida’s encrypted data network**:

+- **One-tap Vault Connect** – candidates authenticate via the Verida mobile wallet; tokens and granted scopes are securely stored server-side.
+- **Consent-driven Data Access** – Telegram, Gmail and other connectors are queried only after explicit user approval, satisfying the hackathon’s _user-owned data_ requirement.
+- **LLM Insights on Private Data** – a server-side call to `/llm/agent` distills the candidate’s Telegram messages into JSON insights that recruiters can action instantly.
+- **Provider Snapshot & Audit** – authorised connectors are mirrored to Postgres (`verida_connections`), enabling recruiter filters and off-chain audits.
+- **Granular Revocation** – users can disconnect at any time; a single POST to `/api/verida/disconnect` purges tokens and snapshots.

+> **Hackathon Alignment**: This implementation demonstrates deliberate Verida API usage, consent-checked private-data access, secure token handling, and verifiable agentic output – directly mapping to the _Build an Agent incorporating Private User Data_ bounty.

 ---

 ## 🚀 Quick Start